CastleUser999/peasycode/README.md

 # PeasyCode
-PyPI or Python Package Index is used to create this package to publish it PeasyCode is a Python package to generate code while running the code by simply running
+PyPI or Python Package Index is used to create this package to publish it, PeasyCode is a Python package to generate code while running the code by simply running
 ``` import peasycode
 if __name__ = "__main__":